versioneer-tech/provider-storage/docs/tutorials/storage-minio.md

 # Tutorials: storage-minio

 These tutorials offer a series of steps to install, run and deploy your first `Claim` for the `storage-minio` configuration package.
+We are going to create buckets for Alice and Bob, two imaginary users.
+Then, Alice is going to request access to a bucket which is owned by Bob and in the last step Bob is going to grant access to Alice for this bucket.

 ## Prerequisites